Listed below are the most commonly asked questions we receive from our patients.

 What should I do when a tooth is pushed out of position?

-Attempt to reposition the tooth to its normal alignment using very light finger pressure, but do not force the tooth.
+A loose tooth may be caused by a number of reasons including accidents (forceful blow to the face) and receding gums.
+If the cause of your loose tooth is the former, attempt to reposition the tooth to its normal alignment using very light finger pressure, but do not force the tooth.
 Bite down to keep the tooth from moving.
+See your dentist immediately.
 Your dentist may splint the tooth in place to the two healthy teeth next to the loose tooth.

 What can I do to alleviate my toothaches